Sports Premium & School Sport

 In Early Years they are taught basic multi skills – throwing, catching, balance and different ways of moving.

-In KS1 and KS2 the Autumn term is based on invasions games; football and basketball.
+In KS1 and KS2 the Autumn term is based on invasions games; football, basketball and hockey.
 In the Spring term children learn dance and gymnastics and finally in the summer term net and wall games are covered by tennis and field games are covered by cricket.

-A sports coach is employed every lunch time to engage the children in a range of sports, including football, basketball, table tennis and four square.
-Each year group has a set day to be involved in this coaching session.
+A variety of sporting equipment is available every lunch time to engage the children in a range of sports, including football, basketball, table tennis and four square.
+Each year group has a set day to be involved in a sports specific session in the sports cage.
 This reinforces and supports key behaviour skills and attitudes, as well as giving children a healthy sporting experience.
+We have a coach from

 At St George’s we have always been keen to provide a wide range of extra-curricular clubs for children throughout the year.
-Clubs were run by Teach Sport and then Kinetic in the summer.
-In the Autumn term they run football and basketball clubs, in the spring they hold football and gymnastics club and in the summer is football and summer sports.
+Clubs are run by a sports coach throughout the year.
+In the Autumn term we run football and basketball clubs, in the spring we held multi sports and badminton clubs.
+Due to lockdown, no clubs ran in the summer term.
 Children learn the key rules and how to play the sports.

 We listen to the children as to what provision they would like to have included.

-St George’s have continued to be members of the Association for Lewisham School Sports (ALPS) which has allowed children from the school to participate in many competitive team tournaments in a wide range of sports including athletics, hockey, football, basketball, netball, cricket and tennis.
+St George’s have continued to be members of the Association for Lewisham School Sports (ALPS) which has allowed children from the school to participate in many competitive team tournaments in a wide range of sports including athletics, hockey, football, basketball and basketball.
+Due to lockdown, there were not competitions in the Easter and Summer terms.
 All children have enjoyed the competitive element to participating in sports and it has taught them about working as a team and sportsmanship.

 The school has also provided training for ‘Little Leaders’ – children whose leadership skills are developed to help organise and run sporting activities for younger children.
-They Little Leaders helped to organise and run the EYFS/KS1 fun day.
-Each child was responsible for an activity and they were in charge to set it up, organise the children and score the activity.
+The Sports Coordinator met with the leaders once a week to plan sessions for the Fit4Life session which they ran with the support of the sports coordinator.

-We have set up a ‘Change for Life’ club which is run by a professional sports coach and is aimed at children who are disengaged in sports or who do not have the opportunity to take part in sporting activities as much as they would like to.
+We have continued with our Fit4Life which is run by the Little Leaders and the Sports Lead.
+It is aimed at children who are disengaged in sports or who do not have the opportunity to take part in sporting activities as much as they would like to.
 It is a national scheme and is aimed at children in years 3 and 4.
 During the sessions children get to take part in a variety of fun multi skills activities.
 They children get to attend a ‘Change for Life’ festival each term, where they meet children in the same club form other schools and celebrate sports by taking part in a variety of games and discuss a healthy life style.

 We try to ensure that we cater for all our children’s needs and we regularly monitor participation and check uptake against gender, ethnicity and Free School Meals.